samjulien/blog/_posts/2018-05-03-creating-beautiful-apps-with-angular-material.md

 npm install @angular/material @angular/cdk
 ```

-For now, you won't make any changes into your project's source code.
+For now, you won't make any changes to your project's source code.
 First, you will install a few more cool dependencies.

 ### Angular Material Theme